JIRA requires a relational database to store its issue data.

 JIRA's internal HSQL database is suitable for evaluation purposes.
 However, HSQL databases are prone to corruption.
 For production installations of JIRA, we strongly recommend that you connect JIRA to another supported database.
 This allows you to take advantage of your database system's own backup and recovery features.

-The following instructions for configuring a connection to a JIRA database apply to both the JIRA Standalone and WAR distributions:
+The following are more detailed instructions for configuring a connection to a JIRA database:

 - Connecting JIRA to PostgreSQL